satishpathade/node-app-deploy-CICD/README.md

-# 🚀 Node.js CI/CD Deployment Using Jenkinsfile, AWS EC2
+# Node.js-app CI/CD Deployment Using Jenkinsfile

 This project shows how to deploy a Node.js application using a Jenkins Declarative Pipeline.
 Each GitHub push triggers an automated build, uploads the updated files to an EC2 server, and restarts the app with PM2.